mrwojo/toys/state_abbr/README.md

 US states have well-known 2-letter postal abbreviations, such as "CA" for California and "TX" for Texas.

+`state_abbr_functions.py` explores some approaches to abbreviating a set of names (esp. with emphasis on state names).
+See `abbr.txt` for the output of that script.

 ## Ordering

 Are the postal abbreviations in the same alphabetical order as the state names?